dan-montocc/QMEE_Project_ENP/METADATA.md

 __Last Update:__ March 11, 2021

 _ENP_FishData.csv_

-This dataset contains the total fish weight and biomass of fish captured in trawling nets in ENP grouped by fish species.
+This dataset contains the total fish weight and biomass of fish captured in trap nets in ENP grouped by fish species.

 | Variable | Unit | Storage Type| Description | Code Meaning |
 | -------- | ---- | ------------ | ------------ | ----|